urbaman/HomeLab/kubernetes-02.md

   persistentVolumeReclaimPolicy: Retain
 ```

-The create the relative PersistentVolumeClaim (be sure to name the PersistentVolume to Claim:
+The create the relative PersistentVolumeClaim (be sure to name the PersistentVolume to Claim):

 ```bash
 apiVersion: v1